gtmetrix/gtmetrix-for-wordpress/README.md

 License
 --------------------------

-GTMetrix for WordPress
+GTmetrix for WordPress

-Copyright (C) 2018 Gossamer Threads, Inc.
+Copyright (C) 2021 Carbon 60 Operating Co.
+Ltd.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License